breatheco-de/content/src/content/lesson/python-for-datascience.md

 Start with Numpy: because it's the bare bones, all the other libraries either work on top of Numpy or are compatible with it.
 In addition, Numpy comes with The Array and a series of functions to save you lots of time and processing power for the typical operations when dealing with big chunks of data.

-Continue with Pandas and Seaborn: built on top of Numpy, the panda's library incorporates "The DataFrame" object; Simplifying the import, export, and transformation of multidimensional datasets.
+Continue with Pandas and Seaborn: built on top of Numpy, the panda's library incorporates "The DataFrame" object; simplifying the import, export, and transformation of multidimensional datasets.

 Chart your DataFrame with Matplotlib: This library is responsible for the majority of the data visualizations you see in the world of data science: From a simple bar chart to histograms, it allows to use of arrays, data frames, and algebra to create data visualizations.